wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 == Upgrade Notice ==

+= 1.5.0 =
+Improved compatibility with WordPress 6.4 and accessibility enhancements for screen readers!

 = 1.3.3 =
 Major usability improvement with auto-scroll feature to help find missing plugins in your list!